DSCTIU/Calculator/README.md

 # Calculator
-calculator  app  ( first Android Project )
+calculator  app  ( first Android Project by our Student)